Hearing Loss FAQs

 Happy Patients:

 Will health insurance cover my hearing aids?
-What about ear wax removal?

-Insurance covers many hearing & audiology services
+Insurance covers many hearing & audiology services.

 Most insurance typically covers the cost of earwax removal services, with the patient paying only their standard policy deductible.
 However, the cost of earwax removal is not as expensive as you might think – without going through insurance, the cost of a standard earwax removal is $95.00 for either one ear or two.